-In order to make use of a media surface, you must set a Video stream URL.
+In order to make use of a media surface, you must set a Media Stream URL.

 The Media Surface Settings section of the Scene Settings panel allows you to set a media URL and set the location and volume of audio playback in the scene for that media URL.

 |Media Surface Settings in the Scene Settings panel.|

 - Media Stream Name - Enter a name for the media stream.
 This is helpful for identifying the stream when setting up audio emitters for positional audio.

 - Media Stream URL - Enter the URL of a web page you would like to play in your scene.
 Note that the media only plays once and then stops unless otherwise specified by the URL.
 Read on below for more information on how to properly format a YouTube or a Twitch URL for media surfaces.